When you would like to oppose a mark…

 In case the date of application is expressed in months, the time limit shall expire in the relevant subsequent month and on the same day on which the event in question had occurred.
 That is, for example if an application gets published on May 1 one may file opposition against such application till August 1.
 For more information please check out the EUIPO guidelines, as these are most authentic sources of trademark matters.

 How can I monitor the applications filed later?

 Monitoring is not easy and therefore usually requires professional expertise.
 Nevertheless, in order to conduct a search of your own, you can use the so-called Trademark Watching service with which you can check whether anyone tries to register marks similar to yours and, naturally, you may also check the database or trademark bulletin of the EUIPO.
 TRADEMARK.EU is ready to organize you the watching.

 How can I know if someone wants to get similar marks registered?

-One of your tasks as a CTM owner is the monitoring of the later applications whether any of those is similar to your earlier trademark.
+One of your tasks as a EU Trademark owner is the monitoring of the later applications whether any of those is similar to your earlier trademark.